Mangokazi/Python-Week-1/README.md

 ## Module 1: The Basics of Data
 ### Chapter 1: The Data Analyst
 * What is data analytics?
+  -Data analytics is the process of examining large sets of data to uncover patterns, trends, correlations, and insights that can be used to make informed decisions.
+It involves various techniques and tools to analyze data, including statistical analysis, machine learning algorithms, and data mining.
+* Data Collection and Prepation
 *
 </details>